Qasxm04/Facial-recognition-project/README.md

 # **Documentation Face Recognition System with OpenCV**

 ## Project Description
-This project aims to develop a face recognition system using LBPH (Local Binary Patterns Histograms) based face recognition algorithm and Haar Cascade Classifier for face detection.
-The project consists of three main parts: face dataset collection, training the face recognition model, and real-time face recognition.
+This project uses Python and OpenCV to recognize faces using your webcam.
+It’s built around three main steps: collecting face data, training a model, and recognizing faces in real time.

 ## Part 1: Face Dataset Collection (`face_dataset.py`)
 - This program is used to collect a face dataset from the camera.